 Traditionally, UX research is the practice of studying user interactions to help with the design of people-first products and experiences.
 However, as UX research becomes more commonplace in organizations big and small, its definitions and applications will likely continue to evolve.

-Nonetheless, the meaning of UX can vary depending on who you’re talking to.
+Nonetheless, the meaning of UX can vary depending on who you’re talking to, and there's a huge range of potential UX research deliverables.
 For product teams, UX research might mean validating prototypes and concepts, and for marketing teams, it may mean testing brand designs and messaging before a launch.
 In other words, UX research is no longer a practice held in one corner of the business.
 The most successful organizations empower all teams to collect user and customer insights to make better business decisions.

 Types of UX research and when to use them